rumlingd/mobius_on-premise_doc/source/similarity-search.rst

   curl 127.0.0.1:5000/similarity/update

-The request will also return a json file with a task_id that can be used to get status of training:
+The request will also return a json file with a task_id that can be used to get status of updating:
 ::

   curl 127.0.0.1:5000/similarity/status/<task_id>